12th Ave | 11th Ave | 10th Ave |

 CounterSpin radio show is produced.
 During

-the blackout of August 28, 2003 I had to walk up 12 flights
+the blackout of August 28, 2003, I walked up 12 flights

 of pitch-black stairs here to escort my pregnant wife down.